 Having good colleagues helps a ton!
 This goes for a regular day at work, but even more during these crazy times.

 One of the things I miss most is the daily banter with my colleagues at work.
 Sure, I might get more things done on a personal level now that fewer things are distracting me – but it’s also a lot more boring and lonely!

 Having fun with colleagues is great and helps.
-It’s great to have someone to ask about the things that you go through during a day.
+It’s great to have someone to ask about the things that you go through during the day.
 I’m happy to be part of some online Facebook group with teachers facing the same problems.
 Even when not actively posting something in these groups, it’s nice to know you’re not alone with your struggles!

 5. Time Is Relative